LEAF: Language-EEG Aligned Foundation Model for Brain-Computer Interfaces: Method

 where $\sigma(\cdot)$ denotes a non-linear activation, $W_{1}$ and $W_{2}$ are learnable weight matrices, and $b_{1}$ and $b_{2}$ are the corresponding bias terms.
 The reconstruction loss is computed against the original input segment:

-\paragraph{Causal token modeling branch} A causal transformer is optimized with a future mask, restricting each token at position $i$ to attend only to $\{1,\dots,i\}$, thus preventing information leakage from the future.
+A causal transformer is optimized with a future mask, restricting each token at position $i$ to attend only to $\{1,\dots,i\}$, thus preventing information leakage from the future.
 This imposes an autoregressive task in which the model predicts the next-token representation $\widetilde{\mathbf{z}}_{i+1}$.
 The prediction is decoded through the same two-layer MLP, yielding $g(\widetilde{\mathbf{z}}_{i+1})$, and the next-token loss is defined as